Bharath-2112/Data-Analysis-Dashboard/README.md

 - Based on the Outlet Establishment trend, which years show potential for market expansion?
 - Considering the performance of different outlet tiers and sizes, where should Blinkit focus its next round of investment?

-- Dashboard interaction<a href="https://github.com/Bharath-2112/Data-Analysis-Dashboard/blob/main/Blinkit%20Data%20Analysis.xlsx">View Dashboard</a>
+- Dashboard interaction<a href="https://github.com/Bharath-2112/Data-Analysis-Dashboard/blob/main/Blinkit%20Data%20Analysis.xlsx"> View Dashboard</a>

 ## Process
 - Verify data for any missing values and anomalies, and sort out the same.